The central nilradical of nonnoetherian dimer algebras: Three characterizations of normality

-Let $A$ be a nonnoetherian dimer algebra with center $Z$, and let $\psi: A \to A'$ be a cyclic contraction.
-In this section we will present three equivalent conditions for the homotopy center $R$ to be normal.
-These conditions provide an explicit description of $\hat{Z}$ if it is normal.
-We denote by $\bar{Z}$ and $\bar{R}$ the respective normalizations of $\hat{Z}$ and $R$.
+Let $Z$ and $S$ be the center and cycle algebra of a nonnoetherian dimer algebra $A = kQ/I$, let $\psi: A \to A'$ be a cyclic contraction, and let $R \subset S$ be the center of the ghor algebra $\Lambda$ of $Q$.
+In this section we will introduce three equivalent conditions for $R$ to be normal.
+These conditions provide an explicit description of the reduced center $\hat{Z} = Z/\operatorname{nil}Z$ if it is normal.